a13z/es-mapping-validator/README.md

 es-mapping-validator
 ====================

-Validate document with its mapping.
+Validate Elastic Search document with its mapping.

 If you get error like this
 ```